yassinejaoudi/FEND_Dev_Notes/Web_programming_with_JS.md

 * filter commits using the --grep flag: __Example:__ `$ git log --grep="border radius issue in Safari"`

+### Lesson 18: Staying in sync with a remote repo:

 ### Lesson 19: Document object model "DOM":